peterzheng98/RCompiler-Spec/src/items/enumerations.md

 EnumVariant -> IDENTIFIER
 ```

-r[items.enum.syntax.note]
-> NOTE: Compared to Rust, this specification removes `EnumVariantTuple` (tuple-like enum variants are not supported).
-Only struct-like and unit-like variants are supported.

 r[items.enum.intro]
 An *enumeration*, also referred to as an *enum*, is a simultaneous definition of a
 nominal [enumerated type] as well as a set of *constructors*, that can be used